MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/events/grid-onrecordselect.md

 When enabling the **Power Apps Grid Control**, an **Events** tab appears.
 Select the **Events** tab:

 1. Under the **Form Libraries** section, add the Form Library from the web resource just created.
-1. Under the **Event Handlers** section, select the event **OnRecordSelect** and click **Add**, a popup will appear.
+1. Under the **Event Handlers** section, select the event **OnRecordSelect** and click Add, a popup will appear.
-1. In the popup, select the form library just added and the function name **OnSelect**.
+1. In the popup, select the form library just added and the function name `Example.OnSelect`.
 This is the name of the JavaScript function created in the web resource.
+Make sure to check the option **Pass execution context as first parameter**.

 More information: [Power Apps grid control](../../../../../maker/model-driven-apps/the-power-apps-grid-control.md)